infovault-Ytube/CEH-Practical-Notes/README.md

 python3 phonesploit.py

-# Type 3 and Press Enter to Connect a new Phone
-# Enter IP of Android Device
+# Type 3 and Press Enter to Connect a new Phone OR Enter IP of Android Device
-# Type 4, to Access Shell on phone, ENter IP if required
+# Type 4, to Access Shell on phone

 pwd
 ls